pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

     -v, --version                  Prints version information

 OPTIONS:
         --base-path <base-path>                                Base path to add to all requests -b, --broker-url <broker-url>...
-            URL of the pact broker to fetch pacts from to verify (requires the provider name parameter)
+            URL of the pact broker to fetch pacts from to verify (requires the provider name parameter) [env:
+            PACT_BROKER_BASE_URL=https://testdemo.pactflow.io]
         --build-url <build-url>
             URL of the build to associate with the published verification results.

+        --consumer-version-tags <consumer-version-tags>
+            Consumer tags to use when fetching pacts from the Broker.
+Accepts comma-separated values.

     -d, --dir <dir>...
 Directory of pact files to verify (can be repeated) -f, --file <file>...
 Pact file to verify (can be repeated) -c, --filter-consumer <filter-consumer>...
-Consumer name to filter the pacts to be verified (can be repeated) --filter-description <filter-description>    Only validate interactions whose descriptions match this filter --filter-state <filter-state>                Only validate interactions whose provider states match this filter -h, --hostname <hostname>                        Provider hostname (defaults to localhost) -l, --loglevel <loglevel>
+            Consumer name to filter the pacts to be verified (can be repeated)

+        --filter-description <filter-description>
+            Only validate interactions whose descriptions match this filter

+        --filter-state <filter-state>
+            Only validate interactions whose provider states match this filter

+    -h, --hostname <hostname>                                  Provider hostname (defaults to localhost) --include-wip-pacts-since <include-wip-pacts-since>
+            Allow pacts that don't match given consumer selectors (or tags) to  be verified, without causing the overall task to fail.
+For more information, see https://pact.io/wip -l, --loglevel <loglevel>
             Log level (defaults to warn) [possible values: error, warn, info, debug, trace, none]
+        --password <password>
-        --password <password>                        Password to use when fetching pacts from URLS -p, --port <port>                                Provider port (defaults to protocol default 80/443) -n, --provider-name <provider-name>              Provider name (defaults to provider) --provider-tags <provider-tags>
+            Password to use when fetching pacts from URLS [env: PACT_BROKER_PASSWORD=]

+    -p, --port <port>                                          Provider port (defaults to protocol default 80/443) -n, --provider-name <provider-name>                        Provider name (defaults to provider) --provider-tags <provider-tags>
             Provider tags to use when publishing results.
 Accepts comma-separated values.

         --provider-version <provider-version>
             Provider version that is being verified.
 This is required when publishing results.

-    -s, --state-change-url <state-change-url>        URL to post state change requests to -t, --token <token>                              Bearer token to use when fetching pacts from URLS -u, --url <url>...
-URL of pact file to verify (can be repeated) --user <user>                                Username to use when fetching pacts from URLS
+    -s, --state-change-url <state-change-url>                  URL to post state change requests to -t, --token <token>
+            Bearer token to use when fetching pacts from URLS [env: PACT_BROKER_TOKEN=Dk8qO3_ZOqau8EeMaagK5w]

+    -u, --url <url>...
+URL of pact file to verify (can be repeated) --user <user>
+            Username to use when fetching pacts from URLS [env: PACT_BROKER_USERNAME=]

 ```